Fostering Babies – Myth Busting

 Having said that, it cannot be emphasised enough that it is unusual for babies to be referred to Capstone (or any other independent fostering agency) on their own.
 Furthermore, neither local authorities nor independent fostering agencies are recruiting for people to foster babies only.
 The small demand that does exist is met by the current pool of carers.

-There are many other children in need if you truly want to foster and make a difference to children’s lives.
+However, there are many other children in need if you truly want to foster and make a difference to children’s lives.
 Fostering older children may allow a foster carer more flexibility to work part time whilst children are at school.
 As mentioned, parent and child fostering is the third most in demand type of fostering and sibling group fostering is the second.

 Guess what the number one group with an urgent need for more foster carers is.
 Teenagers.